Psalms For Life

 Peace in the midst of trouble

-Those who spurn God naturally oppose his people.
-Our fellow believers can drag us down too, adding to our griefs.
-In both cases, we can turn to the God who hears the cries of the oppressed.
+People who spurn God—believers included—naturally oppose God-seekers and add to their griefs.
+But thankfully, we can turn to the God who gladly hears the cries of the oppressed.

 A David psalm.